Ivanx08/handwritten-digit-recognizer/README.md

 ## 🧠 What I Learned

-- Practical application of CNNs in image classification tasks
+- 🧠 How to build CNNs for image classification
-- Working with the MNIST dataset end-to-end (EDA, training, evaluation)
+- 🧪 Training, evaluating, and saving models with TensorFlow
-- Real-time digit recognition using Streamlit + OpenCV
+- 🎨 Integrating OpenCV with Streamlit for live image processing
-- Model saving/loading workflows using `.keras` format
+- 🌐 Deploying AI models on Streamlit Cloud
-- GitHub version control and preparing for deployment using Render
+- 🗂️ Writing clean code, version control, and production-readiness

 ---